Updated Mar 02, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics tracks topic and sentiment movement in NSS open‑text at provider, school and programme levels, so teams can prioritise the communications that most affect social work students’ experience.
+Student Voice Analytics tracks topic and sentiment changes in NSS open‑text at provider, school and programme levels, so teams can prioritise the communications that most affect social work students’ experience.
 You can compare like‑for‑like across disciplines and demographics, focus on Delivery and Assessment themes where sentiment dips, and brief programme teams with concise, export‑ready insights and representative comments.
 The platform turns student voice into actionable plans that improve clarity, predictability and accessibility in course communications.
+Explore Student Voice Analytics to see where communication is breaking down in your NSS comments.